 Lexington Rotary Club, Member

-First Alliance Church, Member and Board of Directors
+First Alliance Church, Member and former Board of Directors

 Kentucky Super Lawyers (2011-16)

-LOUISVILLE, Ky.—The 2018 edition of Benchmark Litigation names 11 Stites & Harbison, PLLC attorneys as “Litigation Stars” and five as “Future Stars” in Kentucky.
+LOUISVILLE, Ky.—The 2024 edition of Benchmark Litigation names 11 Stites & Harbison, PLLC attorneys as “Litigation Stars” and three as “Future Stars” in Kentucky.